 If you are a single man or same sex couple, the path to parenthood may include donor egg IVF and gestational surrogacy.
 Donor egg IVF treatment is sometimes considered to avoid transmission of a genetic disease to the children.

 How is the egg donor selected?

-Egg banks: More recently, frozen eggs obtained from egg banks have been successfully utilized.
-To date, over 1000 babies have been born worldwide using frozen eggs.
+More recently, frozen eggs obtained from egg banks have been successfully utilized.
+In 2021 alone, over 3,000 babies were born in the United States using frozen eggs.